 The Modular Content field is used to define a dynamic area for richer page layouts.

-For example in a landing page, defining a Modular Content field allows the writer to choose between adding a text section, a carousel, or a call-to-action.
-This gives the writer the freedom to compose a landing page by alternating and ordering as many of these choices as they want/need.
+For example, in a landing page, defining a Modular Content field allows the writer to choose between adding a text section, a carousel, or a call-to-action.
+This gives the writer the freedom to compose a landing page by alternating and ordering as many of these choices as needed.

-You can use Modular content for defining dynamic layouts in any of your models: blog posts, landing pages, case studies, tutorials, any place you want to give the content writers the choice between different template options.
+You can use Modular content to define dynamic layouts in any of your models: blog posts, landing pages, case studies, tutorials, or any place you want to give content writers a choice between different template options.

 Developers are in charge of defining which elements writers can use to compose content for a specific modular content field.
 You can think of those as "low-level" models, called Block models.
 Authors, to compose their dynamic content, will be able to add and reorder these blocks as they prefer.